GovTechSG/ship-hats-overview/portal-guide/logging-in-and-logging-out.md

 ## Logging In
 Once the above are successfully completed, you can proceed to log in to SHIP-HATS.
 Logging in tells the system who you are and what permissions you have in SHIP-HATS.
 For example, if you are a Subscription Admin or Project Admin, you can view the SHIP-HATS [**Dashboard** view](#viewing-dashboard) once you log in.
 Other “Users” will be directed to their [**Profile**](#viewing-profile-as-users) page.

-?> Note: If you are an SA or PA for any subscription account, when you log in, by default, you will be viewing the subscription details of the first account to which you were added as SA or PA.
+?> Note: If you are an SA or PA for a subscription account, when you log in, by default, you will be viewing the subscription details of the first account to which you were added as SA or PA.
 Refer to [**Switch account**](#switch-account) to know how to switch between different subscription accounts.

 *To log in to SHIP-HATS:*